This tutorial provides an overview of the core functions in the

 # head(honest_forests$predictions$standard.errors)

-To estimate the covariates’ marginal effects, we can post-process the
+To estimate the covariates’ marginal effects, we post-process the

 conditional probability predictions.
 This is performed by the